DasNaCl/csc/esop/revs/rebuttal.md

 The theorems do not talk about any function/compiler γ, but about concrete instances that have been set-up in the case-study.
 But, most of their definitions are left out given their straightforwardness, e.g., the beginning of section 6.4 shows what the compiler has to do to enforce scct, but leaves out all the "recolorings" from yellow to red.

-The proof for theorem 12 is a standard secure compilation proof that uses a trace-based backtranslation technique to get a source-level context that behaves similar to a given target-level adverserial.
+The proof for theorem 12 is a standard secure compilation proof that uses a trace-based backtranslation technique to get a source-level context that behaves similar to a given target-level adversary.
 The proof of theorem 12 is entirely similar in structure to theorems 6, 7, 9, and 10.
 As for theorem 13, this uses previous results from the compositionality framework and is, thus, more interesting from the perspective of your question.
 With hopes to make it more readable, we decompose `γ^{L_{tms}}_{L_{scct}}` as follows: